VihaShomikha/VihaShomikha/README.md

-- 👋 Hi, I’m @VihaShomikha
+- 👋 Hi, I’m @VihaShomikha A S
 - 👀 I’m interested in electronics
 - 🌱 I’m currently learning ROS
-- 💞️ I’m looking to collaborate on any robotics projects
+- 💞️ I’m looking to collaborate on any robotics and semiconductors projects
 - 📫 Reach me @vihashomikhaas@gmail.com

 <!---